Subhasree06/Sales-Performance-Analysis-Advanced-Dashboard/README.md

 ## 🚀 Project Overview

 This project demonstrates an end-to-end sales analytics solution built using Microsoft Excel.
-It covers data cleaning, data modeling, and business analysis using advanced Excel tools like Power Query, Power Pivot, and DAX.
+It includes data cleaning, data modeling, advanced calculations, and forecasting to derive meaningful business insights.

-The goal of this project is to transform raw sales data into meaningful insights and build an interactive dashboard for decision-making.
+The project transforms raw sales data into an interactive dashboard that supports data-driven decision-making.

 ---